Frequently Asked Questions

 Many Excelsior instructors allow students to utilize Zoom’s “annotate” feature during live class for various activities such as circling answers, labeling diagrams, etc. Unfortunately, annotation is not available for all our Zoom’s methods of joining a meeting.
-Checking the client comparison chart (Links to an external site.), annotation may not be available for Chromebooks, iPads and Macbooks.
+Checking the client comparison chart, annotation may not be available for Chromebooks, iPads and Macbooks.

 If you do not have the annotate option, Zoom offers the following suggestions:

 Prior to registering, please make sure you have read the class description(s), completed any required placement exams (for math or foreign language), and are familiar with our refund policies articulated below.
 If your student has special needs, please communicate with the teacher prior to enrolling to ensure the course will be a proper fit.

 To register for a class, please first create an account and pay the school year registration fee.
 The registration fee is good for the school year for which you are registering and enables you to register your students for all courses.
 Your students will be provided with LMS technology access for the entire school year for which you have registered them.
 After creating your account and paying the registration fee, you will be able to purchase classes or studies for individual students, one shopping cart at a time.
 You will be charged 30% of the tuition total for classes and studies.
 This deposit holds the seat for your student.
 Please see below regarding financial arrangements.
 You may login to your account at any time to see your class memberships.
 For a detailed explanation, please see How to Register.